-- i.
-Produce a list of invoices that are 60-120 days overdue. - ii.
+i.
+Produce a list of invoices that are 60-120 days overdue.

+ii.
 Review list and make sure invoices for which letters should not be sent are identified.

 iii.
 Only Faculty Finance and Planning Managers and Divisional Management Accountants and Executive Deans/Division Heads have authority to veto a reminder or demand letter.
-This authority is given by completing the Approval on Invoice (Bill) and Customer Account Request form, when submitting an invoice request to Revenue Accounting.
+This authority is given by completing the Approval on Billing Request eForm when submitting an invoice request to Revenue Accounting.